raviriley/agency-jekyll-theme/README.md

 TODO: Write usage instructions here.
 Describe your available layouts, includes, sass and/or assets.

+navheader is used only for the home page. nav is used everywhere else. -maybe incorporate navheader into home layout and nav into page layout?

 ## Contributing

 This project is intended to be a welcoming space for collaboration.
 If you have an idea, suggestion, feature request, etc., feel free to open an issue or pull request.